Veterans

 United States Truck Driving School is proud to offer financial assistance options to assist active duty service members, reservists, veterans, dependents, or spouses to receive high-quality CDL training.

-Our Veterans program is passionate about supporting service members in pursuing rewarding careers in the transportation industry.
-We’re committed to helping our veterans enter the industry and obtain their CDL license while providing diverse career advancement opportunities that leverage their military skills and knowledge.
 As a trusted source for carriers seeking to hire military personnel, we work hard to connect our veterans with employers who value their experience and training.
-With competitive first-year earnings of $38,000-$45,000, a comprehensive benefits package, and opportunities for advancement, our program offers an excellent career path for seasoned veterans looking to transition to civilian life in the transportation industry.
+With competitive annual entry-level salaries, a comprehensive benefits package, and opportunities for advancement, our program offers an excellent career path for seasoned veterans looking to transition to civilian life in the transportation industry.

 To apply for any of the VA benefits listed below, please contact our school office directly, or visit the Veterans Administration eBenefits website.